leerob/comprs/docs/compression-evolution.md

 **Why it works**: Images don't change randomly.
 Smooth gradients become a single number (the DC coefficient).
 Only edges and textures need the high-frequency coefficients.

 **Historical evolution**:

 - 1974: DCT proposed by Ahmed, Natarajan, and Rao
 - 1988: AAN fast algorithm reduces multiplications from 64 to 5
-- 1990s: Integer DCT provides reproducible results across platforms
+- 1990s: Integer DCT produces reproducible results across platforms

 ### 2. Smarter Encoding